McTsts/Minecraft-Shaders-Wiki/Core Shader List.md

 ---

 ### particle
-All particles.
+Weather (snow and rain) and all particles.
 The alpha value specified in the shader will override the particle’s inbuilt transparency e.g. in the sneeze particle.
 Others, like the splash particle, don't seem to allow this.
 More testing needed.

 [Back to Top](#contents)